 SSH works as well to open up a remote shell once the keys are in place.
 If all keys are set up as above, this SSH command opens a remote shell on server2, logged in as user2.

 The examples below indicate more than one space to illustrate where a space is needed.
 When entering your commands, please use only one space.

-If using a Linux-based system, you can use either of these commands to upload the public key file to the correct location (both commands presuppose you generated the private/public key using the method in the note to step 1 above).
+If using a Linux-based system, you can use either of these commands to upload the public key file to the correct location.
+Before using either of these commands, you must generate a private/public key.

 If using an SFTP client such as FileZilla, take the following steps to upload the public key file to the correct location.
 Before using this command, you must generate a private/public key.